-Hezbollah says top commander killed in Israeli strike on Beirut
+Hezbollah confirms top commander killed in Israeli strike on Beirut

 Hezbollah says top commander Fuad Shukr killed in Israeli strike on Beirut

+Lebanon’s Health Ministry said three people, including two children, were killed and 74 also wounded in the attack.

-Lebanese group Hezbollah has confirmed in a statement that its senior commander Fuad Shukr was killed in an Israeli attack in southern Beirut.
+Lebanese group Hezbollah has confirmed that its senior commander Fuad Shukr was killed in an Israeli attack in southern Beirut.

-On Tuesday, the Israeli military said it carried out a “precision strike” in Beirut that killed Shukr.
-According to Israeli military planners, he had been responsible for the missile strike that killed twelve children playing football in Majdal Shams in the occupied Golan Heights on Saturday.
+The Israeli military said it carried out a “precision strike” in Beirut on Tuesday that killed Shukr, adding that he had been responsible for the missile strike that killed 12 children playing football in Majdal Shams in the occupied Golan Heights on Saturday.

 Keep readinglist of 3 items